Volume 71, Issue 1

-As with all GHS sites, the focus is on providing high-quality, patient- and family-centered care.
+As with all Prisma Health sites, the focus is on providing high-quality, patient- and family-centered care.
 In its first quarter the unit posted an impressive Press Ganey Overall patient satisfaction score of 85 out of 100!
 The unit also scored high marks in AANC Magnet® Recognition Program measures for patient satisfaction, with most scores averaging at or better than the national mean.

 Aurelia “Ree” Dye, clinical coordinator/Cypress Internal Medicine–Patewood, saw a patient fall outside the building and ran to help.
 The patient was bleeding from a gash in the head.
 While a co-worker called EMS, Dye calmed the patient and applied pressure to the wound.
 She stayed with the grateful patient and family and kept them calm until EMS arrived.

 Charlotte Hall, NP, Spartanburg Pediatric Health Center, listened carefully to a mother who believed something other than a virus was causing her child’s pain.
 Hall agreed as she listened to the mom describe the symptoms and their duration.
 Hall immediately arranged for the child to see a pediatric surgeon.
 The child was found to have swallowed a small bracelet.

 Sharon Schrank, RN, Pre-Anesthesia Assessment/Cross Creek Surgery Center, showed compassion when a patient in severe pain with end-stage cancer arrived for an assessment.
 Rather than have her sit in the waiting room, her family had let her stay in the car.
 Thinking quickly, Schrank took a computer and blood pressure machine to the car and completed the assessment so that the patient would not have to go into the building.